Yaglom theorem for critical branching random walk on $\mathbb{Z}^d$: Occupation times when : proof of Theorem

 \section{Occupation times when $d\ge5$: proof of Theorem \ref{highd}}

-In this section, we assume that $\mu$ has zero mean and finite moment of order $d-1$, with $d\ge5$.
+In this section, we assume that $\mu$ has zero mean and satisfies \eqref{eq:weakLd}, with $d\ge5$.
 We aim to study the asymptotics of $(L_K, Z_\T(K))$ for a finite subset $K\subset\Z^d$ in high dimensions.
 In fact, it suffices to study

 for any continuous and bounded function $f\colon\R\to\R$.
 The joint convergence in law of $(L_K, Z_\T(K))$ follows in the same way by considering

 for any continuous and bounded function $f\colon\R^2\to\R$.